-Visual Compliance’s world-class functionality reduces workload, streamlines processes, and establishes easy-to-access audit trails.
+Visual Compliance reduces workload, streamlines processes, and establishes easy-to-access audit trails.
 Extraordinarily easy to use, content-comprehensive software (with all revisions as they are published) and full user support; you’ll enjoy rapid user uptake, and revolutionary reductions in training time and effort.
 Multiple deployment options extend your reach, capabilities, and visibility, and include integration with your key corporate technologies.
-With virtually no IT resources required, implementations are quick and easy.
+With virtually no IT resources required, implementation is quick and easy.

 ITAR Compliance and Registration